jameshughes89/cs101/source/topic5b.rst

         * Would you use constants? (say yes)

 * So, why did I write it the way I did?
-* Honestly, just *because*.
+* Honestly, just *because*
-* No other reason other than it was the way I wrote it.
+* No other reason other than it was the way I wrote it
-* What matters here is that it worked.
+* What matters here is that it worked
-* But I could write this so so so many other ways and still have it work.
+* But I could write this so so so many other ways and still have it work
-* This is NORMAL.
+* This is NORMAL

 For next class
 ==============